rescript-lang/rescript-compiler/CONTRIBUTING.md

 Did any of the above step not work?

+- If you get compilation errors even from a supposedly clean compilation, you might have skipped the opam reinstall step above: `opam switch reinstall 4.02.3+buckle-master`

 - Make sure you did "eval `opam config env`" In your CLI/bashrc/zshrc

 - **If the vendored ocaml changed between when you last iterated on the repo and now**, you probably skipped the `opam switch reinstall 4.02.3+buckle-master` part.
 You'll have to do `git clean -xdf` and then restart with the build instructions.
 Careful, as `git clean` removes your uncommitted changes.